 So how do you customize WooCommerce cart pages?
 Let’s jump in and find out.

-How to Customize a WooCommerce Cart Page
+How to Create a Custom WooCommerce Cart Page

 Many people use shopping cart plugins to optimize cart pages in WooCommerce.
-But we think the easiest way to customize your cart is with a drag and drop page builder like SeedProd.
+But we think the easiest way to customize your cart is with a drag-and-drop page builder like SeedProd.

 SeedProd offers 150+ fully responsive landing page templates to get started quickly.
-And with the visual editor, you can customize your page and see the changes in real-time.
+And with the visual editor, you can customize your page and see the changes in real time.

 Plus, with tons of blocks and sections, you can get your cart page looking exactly how you want without hiring a developer.